Flank/flank-dashboard/metrics/cli/docs/features/update/06_update_feature.md

 Moving next, we should implement a class that encapsulates the logic between the `update command` and [`Services`](https://github.com/Flank/flank-dashboard/blob/master/metrics/cli/docs/01_metrics_cli_design.md#service).

-Also, don't forget that our feature should be able to parse the `YAML` configuration.
+Also, do not forget that our feature should be able to parse the `YAML` configuration.
 Therefore, we should implement a class for this purpose.

 Finally, we should register the `update command` in the `Metrics CLI` so the user can execute the command using the tool.